Alginate Microbeads Production

-Microencapsulation is one of the most interesting fields in the area of pharmaceutical technology since its inception many years ago.
-Microencapsulation products (microparticles, microbeads) can be defined as small entities that contain an active agent or core material surrounded by a shell or embedded into a matrix structure.
-Among all these materials, alginate appears as a good candidate for many applications.
-Alginate spheres are one of the most widely investigated cell encapsulation materials as they are biocompatible, non-toxic, biodegradable, and relatively cheap.
+Microencapsulation is one of the most interesting fields in pharmaceutical technology since its inception many years ago.
+Microencapsulation products (microparticles, microbeads) are small entities that contain an active agent or core material surrounded by a shell or embedded into a matrix structure.
+Among all these materials, alginate remains a suitable candidate for many applications.
+Alginate Microbeads are one of the most widely investigated cell encapsulation materials as they are biocompatible, non-toxic, biodegradable, and cost effective.

-Following is a method for encapsulation of reagent into alginate microbeads with total control of bead formation.
-The generation is performed with the RayDrop developed and manufactured by Secoya, this droplet-based microfluidic method is used to precisely control the production of microbeads without the drawbacks of large size distribution that present other methods.
+Following is a method for encapsulation of reagent into alginate spheres with total control of bead formation.
+The generation is performed with the RayDrop developed and manufactured by Secoya, this droplet-based microfluidic method is used to precisely control the production of microbeads without the drawbacks of large size distribution found in other methods.

 Obeidat, W. M. (2009).
 Recent Patents Review in Microencapsulation of Pharmaceuticals Using the Emulsion Solvent Removal Methods, 178–192.